 But diversity is more than statistics and financial KPIs.

-It stands on talent propped by ambition and held together by creativity and compassion that moves the mind beyond the limits of the familiar and the personal.
-Cultural and personal differences inspire teams to perform better, bringing balance to the workplace and strengthening the business performance and long-term sustainability.
+It stands on talent bolstered by ambition, and is held together by creativity and compassion that moves the mind beyond the limits of the familiar and the personal.
+Cultural and personal differences inspire teams to perform better, bringing balance to the workplace and strengthening business performance and long-term sustainability.

 Gender gaps are also slowly closing, pushing the manufacturing industry towards a more gender agnostic future.
-Sandvik Coromant is comprised of a wide variety of professionals with a multitude of different skillsets – from software development, all through to data analytics and artificial intelligence.
-We, as a company, have a responsibility to ensure that our recruitment policies are even-handed and that no gender bias exists.
+Sandvik Coromant is comprised of a wide variety of professionals with a multitude of different skill sets – from software development to data analytics and artificial intelligence.
+We, as a company, have a responsibility to ensure that our recruitment policies are evenhanded and that no gender bias exists.

-But sometimes the full force of the message falls on the first contact – which is often through job adverts and our website.
-No matter how much one advocates for diversity and inclusion in actions and events internally, it all starts with the recruitment process and what lies a click away.
+But sometimes the full force of the message falls upon first contact – which is often through job postings and our website.
+No matter how much we advocate for diversity and inclusion in actions and events internally, it all starts with the recruitment process and what lies a click away.
 Even the smallest changes to words and phrases can make a difference to make sure that our job vacancies attract a varied group of applicants.

 Paving the way for young women in engineering

 For example, our graduate scheme attracts a high percentage of young women from around the world.
 Our company website regularly champions their efforts, with interviews and case studies designed to share their views on matters such as engineering and leadership.
-We support and promote a few other initiatives, such as Female Leader Engineer and Women in manufacturing.
+We support and promote other initiatives, such as Female Leader Engineer and Women in Manufacturing.